 Mitchell-Hedges Quest for Atlantis

 Among the many quests of Mitchell-Hedges, the civilization of Atlantis was central.
-At the turn of the previous century, there was speculation that there was a parent civilization to those of Egypt and the new world and many believed this was the lost city of Atlantis.
-It seems Mitchell-Hedges felt the answer was in the Caribbean – Central American area.
+At the end of the 19th century, there was speculation of a parent civilization to Egypt, Mesopotamia and Mesoamerica and many believed this was Atlantis.
+It seems Mitchell-Hedges thought the answer lies within the Caribbean – Central American area.
 This idea is echoed today by researchers such as Andrew Collins (today some researches prefer to refer to it as “Civilization X” rather than the term “Atlantis”, which has become associated with much new age nonsense).

 In the book, Mitchell-Hedges dedicates a chapter to “the Outposts of Atlantis”.
 He describes climbing cliffs in Roatan (an island off the coast of the Honduras) to reach high dwelling caves.
 Here, FA finds artifacts buried in the cave floor including painted pottery, stone implements, obsidian knives, jade and jadeite figurines.
 Such encounters were repeated in places such as the summit area of Barbarat.
 These finds led Mitchell-Hedges to consider the possibility that the survivors of Atlantis might have sought refuge in higher ground areas and caves well above sea level.